 Unfortunately, they can’t give away their home ‒ or anything else for that matter ‒ to get around the rules, as the council is likely to decide they’re just trying to cheat the system, so they will do their sums assuming they haven’t actually given the assets away at all.

 The Government previously proposed a £72,500 cap on the amount a person could be charged for their own care, but this was scrapped in 2017.

 More recently, the Conservatives promised to raise funding for social care by £1 billion, but the Local Government Association has warned councils face a £3.6 billion funding gap in adult social care by 2025.

 Once you understand the care needs of your loved one, and the state help available, you are in a position to choose the most appropriate form of care.

-If the person needing care qualifies for help from the state, the Care Plan will outline exactly how much they are entitled to – which is known as the Personal Budget.
+If the person needing care qualifies for help from the state, the Care Plan will outline exactly how much they are entitled to, which is also known as the Personal Budget.

-These properties may be rental or available to purchase, and will come with a service charge.
-The costs will depend on the services you need.
-So, for example, you might pay rental of £700 a month for somewhere with limited services and communal spaces, or more than £2,000 a month for somewhere with all food and bills included, and a full service of communal activities.
+For example, you might pay £700 a month for somewhere with limited services and communal spaces, or over £2,000 a month for somewhere with all food and bills included, and many communal activities.

-If you need more support than this, the next option is a residential home, where you can receive assistance with personal care: like washing and dressing, and taking medication.
+If you need more support than this, the next option is a residential home, where you can receive assistance with personal care, including washing, dressing and taking medication.

 Finally, for those with dementia, there are specialist homes designed to make them feel comfortable and safe.